wjzjdas/wjzjdas/README.md

 ### Hello World!
 I'm JDas 👋

-Currently a Electrical and Computer Engineering B.S. major undergraduate in University of Toronto, working on projects that focus on performance and user experience.
+Currently an Electrical and Computer Engineering B.S. major undergraduate in University of Toronto, working on projects that focus on game performance and user experience.
 Currently Open for Hiring!

 #### 🔭 Current Projects:
   - [chatroom (Vue.JS/Node.JS/Currently set to private)](private)